Appearance

 Once you’ve understood your role and the resources available, it's time to experiment!
 Use EarthCODE’s tools and platforms to enhance your projects.
 Bring visibility to your research by experimenting with data, workflows, and collaborative features.
 This step is all about applying what you've learned and experimenting with real data in EarthCODE, contributing to the ecosystem through hands-on work.

-If you hit a snag, check the Common Issues & Solutions section first.
+If you hit a blocker, check the Frequently Asked Questions section first.

 Still stuck?
 Ask in the forum or drop us a line at the support address above.